Little India: Oak Tree Road (Edison/Iselin)

-Oak Tree Road is a rapidly growing South Asian-focused commercial strip in Middlesex County, New Jersey, the U.S. county with highest concentration of Asian Indians (nearly 20% in 2020) and the geographic heart of the Northeast megalopolis.
+Oak Tree Road is a rapidly growing South Asian-focused commercial strip in Middlesex County, New Jersey, also known as the Indian Times Square and India Square, in addition to Little India.
 The Oak Tree Road strip runs for about one-and-a-half miles through Edison and neighboring Iselin, New Jersey, near the area's sprawling Chinatown and Koreatown.
 Little India in Edison and Iselin is the largest and most diverse South Asian cultural hub in the United States.
-The zone is home to over 400 South Asian establishments and businesses, including dining, apparel and electronics retailing, and entertainment.
-Over 60 Indian and Pakistani restaurants alone are found in the area.
+The zone is home to approximately 400 South Asian establishments and businesses, including dining, apparel and electronics retailing, and entertainment.
+Around 60 Indian and Pakistani restaurants are found in the area.
 In Middlesex County, election ballots are printed in Gujarati, Hindi, and Punjabi as well.
-Edison was, per 2010 American Community Survey census data, 28.3% ethnic Asian Indian population, the highest percentage for any municipality in the United States.
-According to the 2017 American Community Survey, 42.6% of Iselin residents identified themselves as being Indian American, the highest percentage for any census-designated place in the United States.